BelaPlatform/bela_newBlog/docs/_posts/2019-09-27-euro-trill-modular-eurorack.markdown

 {% include single-image.html fileName="euro-trill/trill-square-close-up.jpg" caption="Trill Square: x-y sensing for controlling synthesis parameters." %}

-This synthesiser serves to demonstrate some of the possibilities that the Trill touch sensors can open up for the development of Eurorack modules, standalone electronic instruments and sound producing machines in general.
-They provide an really intuitive and responsive form of control for digital synthesisers and offer plenty of opportunities for experimenting with free-form interfaces and control surfaces.
+Euro-Trill serves to demonstrate some of the possibilities that the Trill touch sensors open up for the development of Eurorack modules, standalone electronic instruments, and sound-producing machines in general.
+They provide a really intuitive and responsive form of control for digital synthesisers and offer plenty of opportunities for experimenting with free-form interfaces and control surfaces.

 # Visit Trill on Kickstarter